 Many of San Francisco's attractions remain open throughout the year.
-The Golden Gate Bridge, Lombard Street and the Painted Ladies of Alamo Square are three major attractions that stay open all year long.
+The Golden Gate Bridge, Lombard Street, and the Painted Ladies of Alamo Square are three major attractions that stay open every day.

 If you plan on visiting during the holidays, use this helpful guide to determine which attractions you can see each day.

 Disclaimer: I receive a small commission from some of the links on this page.